oracle/fmw-kubernetes/docs-source/content/wcsites-domains/appendix/quickstart-deployment-on-prem.md

    $ kubectl logs -n operator-ns -c weblogic-operator deployments/weblogic-operator
    ```

-The WebLogic Kubernetes Operator v3.0.1 has been installed.
+The WebLogic Kubernetes Operator v3.3.0 has been installed.
 Continue with the load balancer and Oracle WebCenter Sites domain setup.

 ### 5. Install the Traefik (ingress-based) load balancer

-The Oracle WebLogic Server Kubernetes operator supports three load balancers: Traefik, Voyager, and Apache.
+The Oracle WebLogic Server Kubernetes operator supports two load balancers: Traefik, Nginx.
 Samples are provided in the documentation.

 This Quick Start demonstrates how to install the Traefik ingress controller to provide load balancing for an Oracle WebCenter Sites domain.